The Loyola School: Elementary

-The schools builds upon the successful model of LELC by offering quality kindergarten through fourth grade to 200 children including LELC PreK graduates and other Baltimore City boys and girls.
+The Loyola School will build upon the successful model of LELC by offering quality kindergarten through fourth* grade to 200 children including LELC PreK graduates and other Baltimore City boys and girls.

 This elementary school provides high-quality education that leads to improved outcomes to meet the needs of at-risk students in Baltimore City and ensures that the key ingredients to student success—access to early childhood programs, effective teachers, rigorous curriculum, and parent involvement—are available to them.